WormBase/wormbase-architecture/transactor/README.md

-The Datomic transactors will run within the WormBase VPC; It is important to note that all relevant resources (Security Group(s), Subnet and Availablility Zones) should be configured appropriately.
+The Datomic transactors will run within the WormBase VPC; It is important to note that all relevant resources (Security Group(s), Subnet and Availability Zones) should be configured appropriately.

 The CloudFormation configuration used by this transactor setup is based upon the JSON template using the Datomic tools, but changed to